 Here are some ways that we can become better stewards of relationships:

-For couples: Give flowers and chocolate, sure, but also be sure to spend quality time with one another.
+For couples: According to an Ex Factor review, it’s a good idea to give flowers and chocolate, sure, but also be sure to spend quality time with one another.
 Talk deeply, and listen intently.
 Pray and read scripture together, and hold hands during worship Talk often and practice deep listening.
 Read Gary Chapman’s The 5 Love Languages, and share how it might improve your relationship.

 For families: Rejoice in the love and commitment that holds you all together – parents, grandparents, children, siblings, cousins — everybody.
 Organize family dinners every Sunday this month to celebrate family connections.
 Talk about the love you have for one another.
 Talk about how you can work to be closer and more harmonious.

 For friends: Enjoy time with your buds, but cultivate relationships that are deeper and more spiritual.
 Do you have friends with whom you can share deepest joys, fears, problems?
 Do you have friends with whom you can grow in faith?

 For church neighbors: You can send friendship valentines to everybody in church — your congregation could encourage this with “love your neighbor” Sunday!
 It would be a great occasion for a congregational friendship potluck, movie night, or game night.